 In October of 2020, BWXT NEC launched its own dedicated Facebook and Twitter social media platforms to better engage with its community members.
 Social media channels help BWXT NEC share information about activities with the public in a timely way.
-In 2022, BWXT NEC issued two to four social media posts each week on Twitter and Facebook.
-Post topics include information about BWXT NEC's operations, invitations to events, job postings, community giving and involvement, CLC recruitment, educational information, industry highlights, and more.
+In 2023, BWXT NEC issued two to four social media posts each week on X (formerly Twitter) and Facebook.
+Post topics included information about BWXT NEC's operations, invitations to events, job postings, community giving and involvement, CLC recruitment, educational information, industry highlights, and more.

-Public Disclosure Protocol
+4.1.16 Public Disclosure Protocol

 BWXT NEC has a Public Disclosure Protocol in place that sets guidelines for providing timely information to interested members of the public and other stakeholders.
 This Protocol and any Public Disclosures issued by BWXT NEC can be found at nec.bwxt.com under the Community tab.
-The Public Disclosure Protocol document is also available in full on the website.
-There was one public disclosure made in 2022.
-It was a false fire alarm that was accidentally activated by the sprinkler alarm system (no health or safety risk posed to the public, environment or employees).
+The Public Disclosure Protocol document is also available in full on the website as a PDF.
+There were two (2) public disclosures made in 2023.